mattermost/docs/source/install/config-proxy-apache2.rst

 		</VirtualHost>

-5. Because you'll likely have not set up the subdomain before now on Apache2, run ``a2ensite mysubdomain.mydomain.com`` to enable the site (do not run ``a2ensite mysubdomain.mydomain.com.conf``).
+5. (Debian/Ubuntu only:) Because you'll likely have not set up the subdomain before now on Apache2, run ``a2ensite mysubdomain.mydomain.com`` to enable the site (do not run ``a2ensite mysubdomain.mydomain.com.conf``).

 6. Restart Apache2

 	- On Ubuntu 14.04 and RHEL 6: ``sudo service apache2 restart``
-	- On Ubuntu 16.04 and RHEL 7: ``sudo systemctl restart apache2``
+	- On Ubuntu 16.04+ and RHEL 7+: ``sudo systemctl restart apache2``

 You should be all set!
-Ensure that your Mattermost config file is pointing to the correct URL and then ensure that once deployed your socket connection is not dropping.
+Ensure that your Mattermost config file is pointing to the correct URL (which may include a port), and then ensure that once deployed your socket connection is not dropping.
+To prevent external access to Mattermost on port 8065, in the config file, set "ListenAddress" to "localhost:8065" instead of ":8065".